-Below, we break down the pros and cons of each and provide some common applications for each type of plastic.
+Below, we break down the pros and cons of each and provide some common acrylic applications for each type of plastic.

-- Less expensive in comparison to polycarbonate
+- Less expensive than glass and polycarbonate

-- High level of impact resistance (17 times the impact resistance of glass)
+- 17x the impact resistance of glass

-- Can be polished smooth if necessary
+- Sheets can be polished smooth

 Polycarbonate is sometimes called Lexan (trademarked name by GE Plastics) or Makrolon.
 One of the biggest differences between acrylic and polycarbonate is the cost.
 Polycarbonate sheets can cost on average about 35% more than acrylic.